danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

          withDelayBeforeSending: Delay = Delay.DEFAULT_DELAY as delay) { //... }
 ```

+However, there are several problems that has to be solved for this syntax: where to add modifiers to such value parameter?
+Before `withDelayBeforeSending` or before `delay`?
+If we use it in primary constructors, where do we place `var` and `val`?

-And the other using brackets for specifying argument labels, while placing them in the same place as in Swift:
+The other possible syntax approach uses brackets for specifying argument labels, while placing labels in the same place as in Swift:

 ```kotlin
 fun send(message: String,